Divine2f/Divine_F_W24Portfolio/README.md

 Contact Form: A contact form for visitors to get in touch with me directly from the website.

 ### Technologies Used
-HTML, CSS, JavaScript, and frameworks/libraries like React.js or Angular (as applicable).
+HTML, CSS, JavaScript, and frameworks/libraries like SCSS (as applicable).

 Deployment: Information on how the website is hosted and deployed (e.g., via GitHub Pages, AWS, Heroku).